Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 Multi-region / Markets~1.3-2xHreflang, multi-currency, DDP, country-specific catalogs, regional fulfillment.

-A speed optimization that costs $3,000 on Basic Shopify could easily run $7,000–$10,000 on a complex Plus headless build.
+A speed optimization that costs $3,000 on Basic Shopify could easily run $7,000-$10,000 on a complex Plus headless build.
 Same work category, very different complexity.
+For deeper Plus-specific pricing, see Shopify Plus Development Cost.

 Quotes wildly below market